MileHacker Logo

 • Shirley Plantation: Approximately ABOUT forty minutes southeast.
 Virginia's oldest active plantation, continuously owned by the same family since 1638.

-• Berkeley Plantation: Also about TWO-THIRDS of an hour southeast.
-Known as the site of the first Thanksgiving in America (1619) and ancestral home of a pair U.S. Presidents.
+• Berkeley Plantation: Also about 40 minutes southeast.
+Referred to as the site of the first Thanksgiving in America (1619) and ancestral home of a pair U.S. Presidents.

 • Tours offer a glimpse into colonial life and the history of enslaved people.